Remillard/VHDL-Mode/README.md

 * [HDLProject](https://packagecontrol.io/packages/HDLProject) by bootsiaz : It's the closest thing to Emacs vhdl-mode Speedbar that I know of.
 This clever implementation leverages symbolic links to make use of Sublime Text's Sidebar for hierarchical project display.

+## Dependencies

+* ruamel.yaml : This will be installed by Package Control automatically as part of installing the package if it is not already present.

 ## Future Design Goals

 * Complete VHDL-2008 compliance.